benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 - where's the **autonomy** in livecoding?
 - what does failure look like?
-- what design intervention could we make to help out?
+- what design intervention might we make to help out?

 ## agency